Under The Hood - August 2021 - Crypto Autopilot

 And all those smart developers coming to crypto means more chances for success for the ecosystem as a whole.

 On the other hand, we have the ecosystem just flat out launching adoption or expansion initiatives.
 Celo, Aave, Curve, and Sushi launched a US$ 100M initiative.
-Circle, thankfully, unhappy with having become a tokenized-USD behemoth with USDC is now going global, and we so very much hope that we’re gonna get a good and widely adopted Euro stablecoin.
-Because we don’t care who does it or what form it takes, but we all need one.
-We need one “euro thing” that brings Euros on-chain.
-Once it’s on-chain, we can swap it, flip it, wrap it, stake it, synthesise it or do anything else with it; but as long as fiat is Euro and crypto is “not-euro” denominated, it makes adoption harder in Europe.
+Circle, thankfully, unhappy with having become a tokenized-USD behemoth with USDC is now going global, and we so very much hope that we're gonna get a good and widely adopted Euro stablecoin.
+Because we don't care who does it or what form it takes, we all need one.
+We need one "euro thing" that brings Euros on-chain.
+Once it's on-chain, we can swap it, flip it, wrap it, stake it, synthesize it or do anything else with it; but as long as fiat is Euro and crypto is "not-euro" denominated, it makes adoption harder in Europe.

 Also, when Coinbase said it was going to buy a whole lot of Crypto, not to be outdone, Kraken and a bunch of DeFi companies said they would donate US$ 1.5M to support the development of ETH 2.0; which should definitely drive adoption as it does away with 100€ transaction fees (🙏).
 Looks like someone heard Vitalik's argument that more r&d spending is needed.

 And lastly, we can look at the numbers of new and active addresses, and it's generally good news all around.
 And seeing things like VISA or Budweiser buying NFTs shows that crypto-savvy people are everywhere and that now that they've done it, others will follow.